mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ## Self-hosted releases

-For a feature-flagged feature to be included in a self-hosted release, the feature flag should be removed.
-Feature flags are generally off by default and self-hosted releases do not contact the management system.
-Therefore feature flags that are not ready for a self-hosted release will be automatically disabled for all self-hosted releases.

-Optionally the feature flag can be set to ``true`` in code if we are not yet ready to fully remove the feature flag.
+For a feature-flagged feature to be included in a self-hosted release, the feature flag should be either removed or set to ``true`` in code.
+The feature flag can be set to ``true`` in code if we are not yet ready to fully remove the feature flag.
 Some [examples are here](https://github.com/mattermost/mattermost-server/blob/master/model/feature_flags.go#L75).

+Features that are not yet ready to be shipped in a self-hosted release are automatically disabled if the flag is set to ``false`` in code.

 ## Tests